Hydrodynamic interactions in a binary-mixture colloidal monolayer: Discussion

+The regime of enhanced Fick's law identified in this model bears resemblance with the recent report \cite{FCDD26} of a regularization of the anomalous collective diffusion observed in numerical simulations and caused by the no-slip constraint enforced by a wall near the monolayer.
+There is indeed a close mathematical analogy between these two scenarios: concerning the HI, the wall is equivalent to an image monolayer, which suppresses the longest ranged component of the flow sourced by the monolayer on length scales larger than the monolayer height $h$ above the wall.
+Effectively, the image monolayer would play a role akin to the adiabatically enslaved field $\nhs^\mathrm{(adia)}$ in \eq{eq:flow2bin}, and the quotient $h/\Lb$ would be equivalent to the ratio $\Ls/\Lb = \delta/\nu$ in \Fref{fig:Deff} (compare with Fig.~3c in \rcite{FCDD26}).

-In summary, we have studied the dynamics of a mixture of colloidal particles when dominated by the ``compressible'' HI in the monolayer configuration, thus extending the results of the single--particle colloid and providing useful insights.
+In summary, we have studied the dynamics of a mixture of colloidal particles when dominated by the ``compressible'' HI in the monolayer configuration, extending the results of the single--particle colloid and providing useful insights.
 In the limit of identical particles, the result confirms a previous report \cite{PBPX18} that, in spite of the anomaly in collective diffusion, the self-diffusion remains normal.
-In the opposite limit of very dissimilar particles, we have focused on the effective dynamics of the big particles and identified a transitional regime (green region in \fref{fig:Deff}) between anomalous collective diffusion (blue area) and the \emph{apparent} absence of any effect at all by the long--range ``compressible'' hydrodynamic interaction (red area).
+In the opposite limit of very dissimilar particles, we have focused on the effective dynamics of the big particles and identified a transitional regime (green region in \fref{fig:Peplane}) between anomalous collective diffusion (blue area) and the absence of any effect at all by the long--range ``compressible'' hydrodynamic interaction (red area) --- this absence is only \emph{apparent} because the effective collective diffusivity of the big particles is actually unable to discriminate the role played by HI for the small particles in the red area, compare Table~\ref{tab:regimes}.